Danau5tin/terminal-bench-rl/src/agent_core/system_prompt.md

 #### Phase 3: Plan Refinement (MANDATORY)
 **Purpose**: Transform discoveries into actionable steps.
 - Refine todos with specific details discovered during exploration
+- Delete todos that are no longer relevant based on findings
+- Add new todos for requirements discovered during exploration
 - Incorporate verification steps based on what you found
 - Document critical discoveries that affect your approach
 - Adjust plan to match reality, not assumptions